Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Renewable Energy Group Inc. (REGI)

-LOS ANGELES, April 23, 2021 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming May 3, 2021deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Renewable Energy Group, Inc. (“Renewable Energy” or the “Company”) ( REGI) securities between May 3, 2018 and February 25, 2021, inclusive (the “Class Period”).
+LOS ANGELES, April 28, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming May 3, 2021 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Renewable Energy Group, Inc. ("Renewable Energy" or the "Company") (NASDAQ: REGI) securities between May 3, 2018 and February 25, 2021, inclusive (the "Class Period").

 If you suffered a loss on your Renewable Energy investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/renewable-energy-group-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected] to learn more about your rights.